Clock Icon - Technology Webflow Template

 • Protect Patient Safety: Mitigating risks directly contributes to patient welfare and trust in the device.

-The Medtronic Recall: A Real-Time Example
+The Recall: A Real-Time Example

 The Issue